swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 Our proposal's package identity scheme is designed to prevent or mitigate vulnerabilities common to packaging systems and networked applications:

-- Package scopes are marked by an at-sign (`@`) prefix and restricted to a limited set of characters, preventing [homograph attacks].
+- Package scopes are restricted to a limited set of characters, preventing [homograph attacks].
   For example,
   "А" (U+0410 CYRILLIC CAPITAL LETTER A) is an invalid scope character